julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, December 20, 2024.
+Saturday, December 21, 2024.
 Quote of the day:

-> "Diligence is the mother of luck." - Ben Franklin
+> "When I examine myself and my methods of thought I come to the conclusion that the gift of fantasy has meant more to me than my talent for absorbing positive knowledge." - Albert Einstein